newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/domestic-worker.md

 ---
 notesMd: https://dev.azure.com/NJInnovation/Business%20First%20Stop/_workitems/edit/5923
 header: Domestic Worker
-slug: domestic-worker
+id: domestic-worker
 displayname: domestic-worker
 ---

 Domestic workers provide in-home services to private households, including child care, house cleaning, care for elderly or disabled people, and cooking.

 These are examples of domestic workers:

-* Nannies
+- Nannies
-* Child care providers
+- Child care providers
-* Au pairs
+- Au pairs
-* Babysitters
+- Babysitters
-* Caretakers or companions for elderly, disabled or convalescing individuals
+- Caretakers or companions for elderly, disabled or convalescing individuals
-* House cleaners, cooks, and gardeners
+- House cleaners, cooks, and gardeners

 Domestic workers can be hired directly by a household or by an agency.
 Some work for multiple clients.
 They can be full-time, part-time, or temporary workers.
 They can be paid a salary or hourly, and by cash, check, or direct deposit.